 - Most Washington universities accept competency credits for World Language entrance requirements, but be sure to check with the specific schools in which you are interested.

 - Competitive colleges prefer to see actual World Language coursework on a transcript.
 Students who earn credits through the World Language Competency Credit program should also have classroom credits.

 Language Competency Testing & Registration

 SVSD students in grades 8-12 will have two opportunities to test in a language.
 SVSD will cover the cost of the first assessment for each language in which the student tests.

 SVSD provides a testing opportunity each winter for which registration takes place in the fall.
 Information will be communicated through district E-News and school constant contact.
 To sign up for any of these electronic newsletters, click HERE.

 Click HERE to access:

 - A list of languages and the assessment used by SVSD to assess proficiency

 - Links to practice tests

-- Proficiency levels on Washington state world language competency testing & average time required to reach world language proficiency levels
+- Proficiency levels on Washington state world language competency testing & the number of credits granted

 - Sample assessment benchmarks and rubric guide